Healthdirect Free Australian health advice you can count on.

 What is pancreatic cancer?

-Cancer occurs when cells in the pancreas grow uncontrollably.
-Most pancreatic cancers begin in the ducts of the pancreas (called exocrine pancreatic cancer), but cancer can also form in the hormone-producing cells of the pancreas (called endocrine pancreatic cancer).
+Cancer occurs when cells in the pancreas grow in an uncontrolled way.
+Most pancreatic cancers start in the cells of ducts of the pancreas (called exocrine pancreatic cancer).
+Cancer can also start in the hormone-producing cells of the pancreas (called pancreatic neuroendocrine tumours).

 What are the symptoms of pancreatic cancer?

-Possible signs and symptoms of pancreatic cancer are:
+Possible signs and symptoms of pancreatic cancer include:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.